dmweis/dmweis.github.io/_drafts/Masters.md

 1. move_body_relative
   * Move center of body relative to it's current position

-The important distincion of these services is that they let us position limbs in the tf coordinate space.
+The important distinction of these services is that they let us position limbs in the tf coordinate space.
 That means the user doesn't have to figure out relative position of an object to Hopper and then translate the foot position.
 The controller node will do it on it's own.

 To test this functionality I implemented a high-five feature for Hopper.
 This node will try to detect any close objects in the laser scan data coming from the lidar and tap it's foot on them.
-As the name sugest the main purpose of this feature is to high-five or fist bump Hopper.
+As the name suggest the main purpose of this feature is to high-five or fist bump Hopper.
 [Video can be seen here](https://youtu.be/IpTWQ5nY95U)

 This feature shows the precision with which Hopper can control the positions of it's in relation to detected objects.
-DUring tests Hopper could succesfully hit a finger with it's foot.
+DUring tests Hopper could successfully hit a finger with it's foot.

 ##### Problems

-When trying to reconstruct the shape of the obstacle, it very quickly became aparently that the laser scan for any flat surface isn't dense enough.
+When trying to reconstruct the shape of the obstacle, it very quickly became apparently that the laser scan for any flat surface isn't dense enough.
 This was mostly caused by the attack under which the lidar was hitting the obstacle.
-If obstacle was close to height of the lidar the precision would drop significantly because even a smaller angular differece would cause significant difference in results.
+If obstacle was close to height of the lidar the precision would drop significantly because even a smaller angular difference would cause significant difference in results.

 This meant that trying to get surface normals from neighbouring points would be imprecise.

-If I had more time I would try to use OctoMaps ability to map unknown space and force the robot to reposition and erescan unknown areas.
-This could be conviniently done using the ray cast system built into OctoMap that can be used to detect from which point could you see the unknown space.
+If I had more time I would try to use OctoMaps ability to map unknown space and force the robot to reposition and rescan unknown areas.
+This could be conveniently done using the ray cast system built into OctoMap that can be used to detect from which point could you see the unknown space.
 In order to implement this I would have to resolve the issue with OctoMap collision checking being done from the wrong origin point.

-But even with this problem, scans had enought detail on vertical walls to precisly estimate obstacle heights and shapes.
+But even with this problem, scans had enough detail on vertical walls to precisely estimate obstacle heights and shapes.
 The only problem was the accuracy.
 Even if the obstacle was reconsutructed with good detail the entire object would be shifted from real world.
 After an investigation it seemed that this was a combination of lidar accuracy issue, IMU precision and motor sagging.

 Accuracy issues:
 * Lidar
-  * even if the lidar measurements exhibited a high amount of precision (difference between precisions) it exhibited an accuracy issue of about 1 cm (This is in acordance with it's specs sheet)
+  * even if the lidar measurements exhibited a high amount of precision (difference between precisions) it exhibited an accuracy issue of about 1 cm (This is in accordance with it's specs sheet)
   * This could be caused by many internal issues with the lidar and there isn't much I could do about it
   * Ignoring this minor issue the lidar performed admirable.
-There was very little noise coming from the sensor and it didn't exhibit any noticable veiling glare whcih is pa pretty commong issue with Lidars
+There was very little noise coming from the sensor and it didn't exhibit any noticeable veiling glare which is a pretty common issue with Lidars.

-* Motor saging
+* Motor sagging
   * The position of the lidar relative to the world is calculated based on position of the legs.
 WHen commanding the legs the robot assumes that the 3 lowest feet ar the ones making contact with the ground and calculates the current body height from there.
 This is only done from the desired position before it's given to the Inverse kinematic engine.
-This means that the real world position of the motoros will be a bit different.
+This means that the real world position of the motors will be a bit different.
 This is a combination of gear backlash (The servos are using plastic gears), motor controllers holding them a bit under the desired position because of the effort to counter gravity, and because of the flex from the 3d printed parts in the legs.
   * Parts of this could be compensated by reading the motor positions and using forward kinematics to see their position.
 But robot would still have a minor position mistake caused by parts flexing.
 Using very simple measurements with a rules it seems that the robot will sag by up to 3 cm.
 Depending on how it stepped to the point where it's standing and how slippery the surface is.
-  If the tibias aren't almost perpendicular to the ground they have a tendency to slip a bit.
+  If the tibias aren't almost perpendicular to the ground they have a tendency to slip.

 * IMU
   * Meh.
 It's good.

 After investigating these issues I decided that I will use the precise vertical data to estimate obstacle height.
 And make sure that I am correctly aligned by detecting collisions with the touch sensors on the feet.
-This way even if the obstacle is a bit closer or futhure away than expected Hopper will simply climb over it.
-And if it's a bit height I will simple lift the feet heighr and lower them until I hit the obstacle from the top.
+This way even if the obstacle is a bit closer or further away than expected Hopper will simply climb over it.
+And if it's a bit height I will simple lift the feet higher and lower them until I hit the obstacle from the top.

 #### Climbing